Jim Mollison: World War II

-Both Johnson and Mollison eventually served in the ATA Air Transport Auxiliary in World War II.
-Johnson was killed while ferrying an aircraft in 1941.
+Mollison eventually served in the Air Transport Auxiliary (ATA) in World War II and was awarded an MBE for his warwork.
+Johnson also served in the ATA and was killed while ferrying an aircraft in 1941.

 A notable incident occurred when Mollison flew as a co-pilot with Diana Barnato Walker.
 Their Anson was intercepted and shot at by Luftwaffe fighters.
 Although the aircraft was hit, the 12 passengers and crew were unhurt.
-On landing, Mollison's only concern was "how to get a cup of tea!"
+On landing, Mollison's only concern was "how to get a cup of tea!".

 In June 1941 Mollison and an ATA crew delivered Cunliffe-Owen OA-1 G-AFMB to Fort Lamy, Chad.
 The aircraft was fitted out as a personal transport for General De Gaulle.
 Jim Mollison was made a Member of the Order of the British Empire (MBE) for his services with the ATA.

 Postwar

 Mollison later settled in London and ran a public house.
 He married Maria Clasina E. Kamphuis on 26 September 1949 at the Maidenhead Register Office.

 Mollison abused alcohol and, in 1953, the Civil Aviation Authority Medical Board revoked his pilot's licence.
-The couple separated but Maria bought the Carisbrooke Hotel in Surbiton for him – a temperance hotel.
+His third wife Maria bought the Carisbrooke Hotel in Surbiton for him – a temperance hotel.

 Suffering from acute alcoholism, he was admitted to The Priory, Roehampton, south-west London, where he died on 30 October 1959.

 Legacy

 Also - Mildenhall, Suffolk.
 Jim Mollison Court (social housing).
-Close to Mildenhall airfield, the start for the 1934 England-Australia Air Race, that the Mollison's took part in.
+Close to Mildenhall airfield, the start for the 1934 England-Australia Air Race, that the Mollisons took part in.

+Mollison was portrayed by Robert Newton in the 1942 film They Flew Alone.